 I am accredited with The British Association for Counselling and Psychotherapy meaning my practice has been deemed sufficiently ethical

-Since 2004 I have provided one-to-one counselling and psychotherapy to children, young people and adults
+Since 2004 I have provided one-to-one counselling and psychotherapy to children, young people and adults of all genders

 I have over six years' experience of counselling those affected by bereavement via Cruse Bereavement Care